• Skip to primary navigation

 A plate of banana pancakes covered in cream and berries with a text title overlay.

-Banana makes a great pancakes topping, but why not mix some right in to the pancake mixture itself?
+Banana makes a great pancakes topping, but why not mix some right into the pancake mixture itself?
 These Healthy Banana Pancakes are naturally sweetened with mashed banana and a little bit of honey for a lighter and easy pancake breakfast.

 A stack of banana pancakes on a plate with berries and banana next to them.